File 339 · Open (disputed)

 Was the Enfield Poltergeist like the movie?

 No. The Conjuring 2 dramatized and embellished the case and inflated the role of Ed and Lorraine Warren, whose actual involvement at Enfield was brief.
+A 2023 Apple TV+ docudrama sticks closer to the record by using the investigators' real audio tapes.

 ← Back to the archive